cdukedev/gathering-mia/README.md

 - Creating the algorithm for users distance was fun to work with and provided a challenge to ensure that I was providing optimal routes.
   Another challenge was creating a way to have the map provide directions within the apps map
 - The technologies implemented in this project are React, React-Router-Dom 5.3, React-Google-Maps, Sass, JSX, Figma, and Github.

+ChatGPT:

+- # GatheringMIA: A Meal Delivery Assistance Mobile Web App

+GatheringMIA is a [mobile web application](https://gathering-mia.live/) designed to assist volunteers in meal delivery efforts from foodbanks to homebound individuals.
+The application provides an assorted list of recipients from any chosen foodbank along with detailed pickup and delivery instructions.
+Once meals are collected from the food bank, the app presents an optimally routed list of all drop-off locations.
+The routing algorithm ensures minimal drive time or distance for volunteers.

+## Project Context and Objectives

+GatheringMIA originated during the fourth module of the Brainstation Web Development Bootcamp, where the primary goal was to apply the acquired skills while exploring new technologies.
+The initial concept revolved around a community garden locator and a crowdsourced fruit tree database.
+However, preliminary research revealed a more pressing need: optimizing the process for volunteers delivering meals from foodbanks.
+This motivated a shift in the project's direction towards developing GatheringMIA.
+The application's initial design and layout were created in Figma, with `create-react-app` serving as the project boilerplate and `react-router-5.3` for routing.

+## Current Development Status

+GatheringMIA is currently in development.
+Planned enhancements include:

+- Backend development
+- Implementing OAuth and user signup functionality
+- Integrating in-app map directions
+- Providing an option to choose the least time or distance-based routing for deliveries
+- Allowing users to modify the order of deliveries
+- Verifying each delivery drop-off
+- Updating weekly delivery counts per recipient after each successful delivery
+- Incorporating Cypress for testing

+## Installation Guide

+To setup GatheringMIA locally, ensure that `node` and `npm` are installed on your system.
+Clone the repository and execute `npm install` for the necessary dependencies.

+To access the application, navigate to [GatheringMIA](https://gathering-mia.live/) (optimized for mobile web view).

+## Retrospective

+GatheringMIA has been an inspiring journey, providing an opportunity to develop a solution with significant potential societal impact.
+The project scope broadened as I continually added features, with the desire to create a more comprehensive solution.
+I thoroughly enjoyed the unique experience of integrating Google Maps APIs in a React context and creating the optimal routing algorithm.
+The key technologies implemented in this project include React, React-Router-Dom 5.3, React-Google-Maps, Sass, JSX, Figma, and GitHub.